Resist, adapt, innovate - building a crisis-proof business

 2. Embrace remote work

-Although this one is highly dependant on the type of work your company specializes in, enabling your employees to work remotely is a great option of handling crisis situations because it enables you to take care of both the health aspect and the financial stability – by enabling your employees to work from home, you decrease the chance of your employees coming into contact with the virus and you also decrease the overhead costs of an office.
+Although this one is highly dependent on the type of work your company specializes in, enabling your employees to work remotely is a great option of handling crisis situations because it enables you to take care of both the health aspect and the financial stability – by enabling your employees to work from home, you decrease the chance of your employees coming into contact with the virus and you also decrease the overhead costs of an office.

 But, organizing remote work is not just telling your employees they can work from home.
 You also need to make sure they have everything they need to be able to work from home: